Mycena purpureofusca: Description

 The cap is conical to bell-shaped, flattening in age, and reaches a diameter of 0.5–2.5 cm.
 The cap margin is usually bent inwards initially.
 The cap surface is initially covered with tiny white hairs, but later becomes smooth.
 It is slightly hygrophanous, and when moist, is slightly translucent, so that the outline of the gills underneath are apparent.
 Its color is dark purple in the center, fading to pale lilac at the margins; older specimens are purplish-gray.
 The flesh is thin and pliant, with a texture similar to cartilage.
 It is initially purplish-gray, becoming pale lilac to white in age.
-The odor and taste of the flesh are not distinctive.
+The odor is mild and the taste is indistinctive.

 The narrow gills have an ascending attachment to the stipe and are narrowly adnate.
 They are somewhat closely spaced, with pallid to grayish face color and dark grayish purple edges that are sometimes fringed.
 The tubular stipe measures 3–10 cm long by 1–3 mm thick.
 It is tough and cartilaginous, and its base it covered with white hairs.
 Overall, its color is that of the cap or paler, and often paler near the top.
-The edibility of the mushroom is unknown.

-Spores are broadly ellipsoid in shape, amyloid, and have dimensions of either 8–10 by 6–7 µm or 10–14 by 6.7–8.5 µm depending on whether they originated from four-or two-spored basidia (spore-bearing cells), respectively.
+The spores are broadly ellipsoid in shape, amyloid, and have dimensions of either 8–10 by 6–7 μm or 10–14 by 6.7–8.5 μm depending on whether they originated from four-or two-spored basidia (spore-bearing cells), respectively.
 There are abundant cheilocystidia on the gill edges.
-They measure 30–50 by 7–12 µm, and are fusoid-ventricose, with tips that are broadly rounded.
+They measure 30–50 by 7–12 μm, and are fusoid-ventricose, with tips that are broadly rounded.
 They are filled with a purplish sap and have granular contents.
 The cap tissue comprises a well-differentiated cuticle, a distinct hypoderm, and a filamentous tramal body.
 Clamp connections in the hyphae are rare or absent.